caseywdunn/levin2016/levin_notes.md

 >
 >For each of 5,745 PFAMs, we computed an enrichment profile throughout time, and for each species, as follows.
 For each of the twenty expression windows of the matrix of standardized log10 expression values of the dynamic genes, we marked genes with expression above 0.5 as expressed.
 We then calculated the fraction of the genes within this set that contain genes annotated to the PFAM domain.
 A temporal phase was annotated using supervised clustering using the same approach shown in Extended Data Fig. 5.
 For the transcription factor families shown in Fig. 4d the following PFAMs were used: 'Homeobox domain', 'GATA zinc finger', 'Ligand-binding domain of nuclear hormone receptor', 'Helix–loop–helix DNA-binding domain', 'bZIP transcription factor', 'Zinc finger, C4 type (two domains)', 'Zinc finger, C2H2 type', and 'T-box'.

-The authors indicate this is a typo - this text is relevant to figures 4a and 4b, not 4d.
+Correction: The authors indicate this is a typo - this text is relevant to figures 4a and 4b, not 4d.

 >For this analysis, we searched for enrichment up to three windows before and after the inferred transition, and kept the most significant P value for each TF family (hypergeometric distribution).